-Trucking companies can be very difficult to deal with after an accident in the Buffalo area.
+These companies can be very difficult to deal with after an accident in the Buffalo area.
 Many times, the companies are located far away in other states.
 They might even be based in Canada, turning your case into an international legal matter.

 Such important information can cover a wide range, including:

-- The truck driver’s Hours of Service (HOS) logs, which show exactly how long the truck driver was on the road and when the driver last took a mandatory break.
+- The driver’s Hours of Service (HOS) logs, which show exactly how long the truck driver was on the road and when the driver last took a mandatory break.

-- The truck driver’s driving history, which can be especially important if the driver who caused your collision had a history of reckless driving or causing other accidents.
+- The driver’s driving history, which can be especially important if the driver who caused your collision had a history of reckless driving or causing other accidents.

-- The trucking company’s inspection records, especially if the trucking company had been punished for safety violations or other infractions.
+- The trucking company’s inspection records, especially if the company had been punished for safety violations or other infractions.

 It’s also important to understand that the trucking company has hired at least one lawyer to defend its actions – and deny your claim.
 Level the playing field.
 Have a truck accident lawyer you can trust dealing with the truck driver’s trucking company on your behalf.